thelinmichael/spotify-web-api-node/README.md

  - Get information about the user's current playback
  - Transfer a user's playback

-Some methods require authentication, which can be done using these flows:
+All methods require authentication, which can be done using these flows:

 - [Client credentials flow](http://tools.ietf.org/html/rfc6749#section-4.4) (Application-only authentication)
 - [Authorization code grant](http://tools.ietf.org/html/rfc6749#section-4.1) (Signed by user)

-Even though authentication isn't always necessary, it always gives benefits such as an increased rate limit.

 ##### Dependencies